warren-bank/fork-Xanado/doc/README.md

 Support for theming the UI exists at two levels.
 - To theme the look of the jQuery components of the UI, you can add a (jQuery UI theme)[https://api.jqueryui.com/category/theming/] to `html/game_ui.html`.
 - To theme the more Xanado specific classes, you can override the css files in `css/default` by providing your own versions of the files.
 An example is given in `css/exander77`.
 All files must be provided.

+## Build system

+The build system is used to generate minimal browser scripts and CSS in the `dist` subdirectory.
+Run it using `npm run dist`.
+The `dist` code can be used to run a single player game using scripts hosted a standard HTTP server that does not have server-side scripting.
+The `dist` code is checked in to git so that it can be served using github pages.

 ## Documentation
 The code is documented using `jsdoc`.
 The documentation is automatically